elotroalex/chiens/_texts/translation.md

 - {:.sp} Black General.

-- En avant Morne Rouge *(charge de fantassins.)*
+- Forward, Red Morne *(infantry charge.)*

 - {:.sp} Black General.

-- En avant charnier ardent *(nouvelle charge de fantassins.)*
+- Forward, flaming graveyard *(new infantry charge.)*

 - {:.sp} Black General.

-- En avant Capoix-la-Mort! *(charge de cavalerie.)*
+- Forward, Capoix-la-Mort! *(cavalry charge.)*

-*(Des cris au loin : Victoire, victoire ...)*
+*(Cries from afar : Victory, victory ...)*

 - {:.sp} Black General.

-- C'est bien.
+- All good.

-- {:.sp} The Reciter.
+- {:.sp} The Man Reciter.

-- {:.i2} Qu'y a-t-il ?
-Qu'est-ce que c'est ...
-Parlez ...
-Je n'y suis plus.
+- {:.i2} What is it ?
+What is it?
+Speak ...
+I'm no longer there.

-- {:.sp} The Chorus *(allègre.)*
+- {:.sp} The Chorus *(joyous.)*

-- La grande Révolution de Saint-Domingue continue ...
+- The Great Saint-Domingue Revolution continues ...

-- {:.sp} The Narrator.
+- {:.sp} The Woman Reciter.

-- Quel est cet homme ? un nuage de sang auréole sa tête sauvage.
+- Who is this man? a cloud of blood halos his wild head.

-- {:.sp} Half Chorus *(allègre.)*
+- {:.sp} Half Chorus *(joyous.)*

 - Dessalines ...
-Dessalines le boucher, Dessalines le vengeur.
+Dessalines the butcher, Dessalines the avenger.
 - Toussaint, Toussaint Louverture!

 - {:.sp} A Voice in the Air.

-- {:.i2} Laboure-moi, laboure-moi, cri armé de mon peuple ;
-- {:.pr} laboure phacochère et piétine, piétine moi jusqu'à la brisure de mon cœur , jusqu'à l'éclatement de mes veines, jusqu'au flamboiement de mes os dans le minuit de ma chair.
+- {: .i2} Plow me, plow me, armed cry of my people;
+- {:.pr} Plow, warthog, and trample, trample me until my heart breaks, until my veins burst, until my bones blaze in the midnight of my flesh.

 ---

 [107]({{site.baseurl}}/chiens/p107.html){:.pagetitle}

-- {:.sp} The Narrator.

-- Tour des veilles, écroulez vous.

-- {:.sp} The Reciter.
+- {:.sp} The Woman Reciter.

-- Tour des voyance effondrez vous plus bas que la parole
+- Sink, watchtower.

-- {:.sp} The Reciter.
+- {:.sp} The Man Reciter.

-- {:.pr} Plantes parasites, plantes venéneuses, plantes brûlantes, plantes cannibales, plantes incendiaires, vraies plantes, lianes-feu, lianes-sang, filez vos courbes imprévues à grosses gouttes.
+- Sink, watchtower, lower than words.

-- {:.sp} The Narrator.
+- {:.sp} The Man Reciter.

-- Lumière décomposée en chaque splendeur avare
-- cargaison de poissons d'or, fruits fourbus
-- fleuve à mes lèvres foudroyées
+- {:.pr} Parasitic plants, venomous plants, hot plants, cannibal plants, incendiary plants, true plants, fire-creepers, blood-creepers, spin your unexpected curves in thick drops.

-- {:.sp} The Reciter.
+- {:.sp} The Woman Reciter.

-- Orgie! orgie! eau divine! astres de chair luxueuse, vertige
-- îles anneaux frais aux oreilles de sirènes plongées
-- îles pièces tombées de la bourse aux étoiles
+- Light decomposed into every miserly splendor
+- cargo of gold fish, inflamed fruits
+- river on my scorched lips

 - {:.sp} The Chorus.

-- Grouillement de larves, talismans sans valeur
+- Swarming larvae, worthless talismans
-- îles
+- islands
-- terres silencieuses
+- silent lands
-- îles tronquées.
+- truncated islands.

-- {:.sp} The Reciter.
+- {:.sp} The Man Reciter.

-- Je viens à vous.
+- I'm coming to you.

-- {:.sp} The Narrator.
+- {:.sp} The Woman Reciter.

-- Je suis une de vous, îles.

-*(The Reciter et la récitante vacillent sur leurs jambes puis s'effondrent.)*

-*(The Chorus sort à reculons.)*
+- I am one with you, islands.

+*(The Reciter and the narrator wobble on their legs and then collapse.
+The chorus retreats and exits.)*

 - {:.centered} FIN